 Strategy vs Academic

-Now that I have showed you the strategic version of test prep, we are now going to go over the academic approach that most students are familiar with and apply while taking the tests.
+Now that I have shown you the strategic version of test prep, we are now going to go over the academic approach that most students are familiar with and apply while taking the tests.
 I want to be clear, I’m not promoting a student who is academically underprepared to take the strategic approach while preparing for the SAT or ACT.
-This is NOT a good strategy and will lead to many negative long term issues in the future.
+This is NOT a good strategy and will lead to many negative long-term issues in the future.
 If you are struggling academically in any course area, please seek additional help to mend the gap.
-Test taking strategies will not help you be a better prepared college student.
-They are simply tools to help students who are academically proficient raise their test scores quickly by increasing their speed and reducing test taking anxiety.
+Test-taking strategies will not help you be a better-prepared college student.
+They are simply tools to help students who are academically proficient raise their test scores quickly by increasing their speed and reducing test-taking anxiety.